Tha-Mar/sequencing-depth-ani-mash/DesignDoc.md

 - Sequencing depth will not be assessed for evenness throughout the entire genome assembly.

+- The project is not aimed at improving sequencing techniques or correcting errors in sequencing data.

 ## Proposed Solutions:
 1. Retrieve a user-specified read file when provided an SRR# using SRA toolkit